Back on their perch: Leaders Liverpool flying again after Firmino late show | Goal.com

 The champions, back on their perch, are going nowhere.

 Jose Mourinho was left, as they say round here, with a face like a robber’s dog.
-He and his assistants were not happy with the Liverpool bench, who celebrated wildly as Firmino took off.
-The Reds' No.9 scored at the Anfield Road end, but he headed straight for the Kop.
+The Spurs boss and his assistants were not happy with the Liverpool bench, who celebrated wildly as Firmino took off.
+The Reds No.9 scored at the Anfield Road end, but he headed straight for the Kop.
 He's missed supporters as much as anybody.

 Klopp will feel it was just reward for an enterprising, committed performance from his team.
 They may be depleted, ravaged by injuries despite Mourinho’s suggestion to the contrary, but they do not do excuses.

-Instead they battled, from minute one to minute 93, and they got the pot of honey at the end.
+Instead they battled, from minute one to minute 93.
+They threw everything they had at it, and they got the pot of honey at the end.

-They needed a bit of good fortune, with a helpful deflection off Toby Alderweireld giving Mohamed Salah the opening goal.
+They needed a bit of good fortune, with a helpful deflection off Toby Alderweireld giving Mohamed Salah the opening goal, 26 minutes in.
 If Firmino is short of goals then Salah is not: that is 14 now in all competitions for the Egypt star.

 Son Heung-min clinically wiped out Liverpool’s advantage before the break, racing clear to slam home with authority.
 Offside, Klopp felt.
 VAR disagreed.
 Spurs had barely mustered an attack in the opening 45 minutes but went in level.

-Classic Mourinho, you could say, his team determined to shut off the home side’s rampaging full-backs, content to play on the break and take full advantage of mistakes.
+Classic Mourinho, you could say, his team determined to stay compact and to shut off the home side’s rampaging full-backs, content to play on the break and take full advantage of mistakes.
 To Liverpool’s credit, there were not many, certainly not from Fabinho, nor from Rhys Williams, the 19-year-old playing alongside the Brazilian at centre-back.

 “Oh my God,” said Klopp of Williams, who was immense on his Premier League debut, and he can be proud of another teenager, midfielder Curtis Jones, who took the fight to Spurs throughout.
 What a player the young Scouser is going to be.
 What a player he already is.
 He could be the league's breakout star of the season.